 Please provide us with your email address so that we can keep you informed about the latest news, updates and exciting special offers

-The Delec Oratis may also be configured as a intercom system, or the routing matrix may be configured to host both commentary terminals and intercom subscribers.
-See Delec Oratis Intercom for more details.
+The Delec Oratis may also be configured as a multi-user commentary system.
+See Delec Commentary System for more details.

 Oratis is based on a system of modular matrix router frames.
-Each 4U frame may be loaded with up to 12 IF LAN matrix cards, each supporting one commentary terminal.
-System size may be increased at any time by adding additional terminals and corresponding IF LAN cards; frames may also be used in multiples.
-System architecture is extremely flexible, and larger systems - both in terms of numbers of subscribers and multiple locations - may be readily realised by interconnecting frames or groups of frames together via one or more R4000 fibre switches.
-In its largest implementation, Oratis can support over 350 commentary terminals.
+These are available in various sizes, able to support from 56 to 248 ports.
+Ports may be added at any time in multiples of either 8, 64 or 128 by adding additional matrix cards at any time; additional frames may be added in the same manner.
+System architecture is extremely flexible, and larger systems - both in terms of numbers of subscribers and multiple locations - may be readily realised by interconnecting frames or groups of frames together via one or more R4000 fibre routers.
+The maximum capacity of Oratis is 4096 ports.
+A proprietary TDM buss handles data communications within each frame while frame-to-frame communications utilise Ethernet Layer2, generally over dedicated fibre connections.
+Standard industry IT network hardware may be employed for inter-site connections where direct fibre is not practical.

 A high level of redundancy and resilience to partial failure is inherent in Oratis’s design.
 Instead of central processing, each matrix card has its own DSP allocation and runs independently of all other cards.
-Failure of a matrix card will affect only that card’s terminal, the remainder of the system continuing to operate normally.
+Failure of a matrix card will affect only that card’s ports, the remainder of the system continuing to operate normally.
 In addition, as the configuration of each matrix card is downloaded to it at power-up, any card may be hot-swapped.
-All frames come with two independent PSUs as standard and all fibre interfaces have dual redundancy.
+All frames come with two independent PSUs as standard and all fibre interfaces are dual.

 Audio distribution within the system is 24-bit at 48 kHz sample rate.
-The Oratis router may therefore be employed as a temporary backup router to a broadcaster’s main router in the event of catastrophic failure or maintenance down-time, with no loss of audio quality.
+The Oratis router may therefore be employed as a broadcaster’s main router or as a temporary backup router in the event of catastrophic failure or maintenance down-time, with no loss of audio quality.

-An Oratis system is configured using Delec’s vcms (Venue Configuration and Monitoring Software) application.
-This uses a graphical interface, allowing rapid, simple, drag-and-drop system definition. vcms covers all aspects of a system’s configuration including microphone and headphone routing, foldback send levels, auxiliary source selection, etc., for each terminal.
+An Oratis system is configured using Delec’s IcconXP software application.
+This uses a graphical interface, allowing rapid, simple, drag-and-drop system definition.
+IcconXP covers all aspects of a system’s configuration including subscriber panel setups, group assignments, logic definitions for control and signalisation functions, etc.